Mark Cavendish: Early life and amateur career

-Cavendish was born in Douglas, Isle of Man, the son of David also from the Isle and Adele from Yorkshire, England.
-He began riding Bicycle motocross (BMX) at an early age, racing at the National Sports Centre in Douglas.
+Cavendish was born in Douglas, Isle of Man, the son of David, a native of the Isle, and Adele from Yorkshire, England.
+He began riding BMX at an early age, racing at the National Sports Centre in Douglas.

-He joined his local club in Douglas at the age of nine – his determination soon becoming apparent.
+He joined his local club in Douglas at the age of nine with his determination soon becoming apparent.
 "He didn't like losing", said Dot Tilbury, his former coach; "He started to win and often he would lap the other riders in the field".